Azure-Samples/azure-service-operator-samples/README.md

 # Azure Service Operator Samples

 This project contains example uses of the Azure Service Operator.
 These examples show how to deploy Azure services alongside your Kubernetes deployments.
+For more information on ASO v2, refer to our [official documentation website](https://azure.github.io/azure-service-operator/).

 ## Examples

-The example deployments currently contained in this repository:

-* [azure-votes-sql](./azure-votes-sql) - example Go web app using Azure SQL Server
-* [wordpress-demo](./wordpress-demo) - example deploying Wordpress with Azure Databases for MySQL

 ### ASO v2
 Examples using the v2 operator with code-generated resources for full coverage.